Payroll Funding Requirements

 Payroll Employer Tax Requirements

-- If Dripos cannot achieve TPA, you will be notified by your onboarding specialist after running your first payroll.
+- If your company is required to provide TPA access, you will be notified by your onboarding specialist after running your first payroll.

-- Before the end of the quarter, please make sure that any previous payroll providers are canceled and told to not file any more taxes on the employer’s behalf.
+- Before the end of the quarter, confirm that any previous payroll providers are canceled and will not file any more taxes on the company’s behalf.

 Consequences of a Failed Tax Filing